 Assessment of Career Programs

 As a District we have set in motion several processes for developing clearer and higher standards in career education and increased industry input in the development of those standards.
-The Monthly Career Program Compliance Report and the Quarterly Program Review are use to examine the use of skill competencies in career programs.
+Program Reviews are used to examine the use of skill competencies in career programs.
 Skill competencies are developed or adopted exclusively by individual course faculty or group(s) of faculty with industry input.
 For accredited programs competencies are provided by the appropriate accrediting body.

 Current programs have demonstrated that partnerships provide positive results.
 Partnerships benefit career programs by supporting, developing and enhancing strong relationships between the District and businesses and industry.
 Over 100 businesses, organizations, nonprofit institutions and healthcare systems support our career programs by providing internships, field placements and clinical affiliations.
 Additionally, students develop both formal and informal mentoring relationships with professionals from the various entities.
 Our community partners are making an investment in the future of students by providing them the opportunity to showcase their theoretical knowledge and skills in addition to employing them upon graduation.
 Examples of our Partners include: